Aiven-Labs/python-fake-data-producer-for-apache-kafka/README.md

   --project <PROJECT_NAME> \
   --format '{service_uri}'
 ```
+The Kafka Service URI provides the `hostname` and `port` needed to execute the code.
 For a more detailed description of services and required credentials, check the [blog post](blogs.aiven.io)

 ## No Pizza?
 No Problem!